danibram/emailer-hbs/Readme.md

 - templates: Where inside the input are the templates
 - partials: Where inside the input are the partials
 - transport: Nodemailer Transport with your config ready
-- emailsDirectory: Path of your email configuration
+- emailsDirectory: Path of your emails configuration

 ## Emails configuration

-An example of an email configration:
+An example of an email configuration:

 ```
 {